 The question is: are the companies and manufacturers Tommaso work with working with BIM?
 He answers:

-But there’s one critical cornerpiece needed to finalise the digital puzzle: that manufacturers provide BIM objects that architects and engineers and designers can download and use in designs.
+But there’s one critical cornerpiece needed to finalize the digital puzzle: manufacturers provide BIM objects that architects and engineers, and designers can download and use in designs.
 Tommaso adds:

 “We use the BIMobject marketplace as our primary source of BIM objects.
-As I mentioned before, if manufacturers don't provide BIM objects, designers are forced to develop them on their own or revert to "traditional" design, undermining all the efforts made up to that point.
-BIMobject helps to increase the availability of objects so that we can finally make the transition from analogue to digital.”
+As I mentioned, if manufacturers don't provide BIM objects, designers are forced to develop them on their own or revert to "traditional" design, undermining all the efforts made up to that point.
+BIMobject helps to increase the availability of objects so that we can finally transition from analog to digital.”

 “The future of our sector, especially in Italy, will lie in the recovery of historical buildings and the upgrading of real estate that is over forty years old for energy efficiency.
 New construction that takes up land and wastes resources will continue to decrease”, says Tommaso and concludes:

-“We must work towards revitalising existing structures and recovering our architectural heritage.
-In Italy, we have an enormous responsibility: to make the world's most extensive artistic heritage accessible and appreciable for future generations, by revitalising existing structures while respecting the environment without occupying more space.
+“We must work towards revitalizing existing structures and recovering our architectural heritage.
+In Italy, we have an enormous responsibility: to make the world's most extensive artistic heritage accessible and appreciable for future generations by revitalizing existing structures while respecting the environment without occupying more space.
 The aim is to give new functions to historical buildings, bring them back to life and adapt them to different, more accessible uses through innovative solutions.”

 Want to learn more about HBIM, the BIMobject marketplace, and how to get your products into designs?
 Book a demo today!